robots.txt Not Taking Effect

 • Status must be 200 (not 301 or 404)

-• content-type: text/plain or similar (not text/html — Google ignores HTML)
+• content-type must be text/plain (not text/html — Google ignores an HTML body)

-• cf-cache-status / x-vercel-cache should be MISS or DYNAMIC (because of the buster)
+• cf-cache-status / x-vercel-cache should be MISS or DYNAMIC (the buster forces a fresh fetch)

 • The body is your latest version